-How To Determine The Sex Of A Cannabis Plant
+How to Determine the Sex of a Cannabis Plant

 If you’re a cannabis plant enthusiast and you’ve grown your own marijuana plants before, then you probably already know that it’s possible to determine the sex of a cannabis plant.
 But what exactly is this all about?
 How can someone tell if their cannabis plants are male or female?
 What are the distinguishing features to look out for?
 And how can they do this in the first place?
 That’s what we’ll be covering in this article.